crutcha/sage/vagrant/README.md

 The vQFX RE/PFE combo can be resource intensive, and as the testing topology grows, resources will become a concern.
 Bare metal resources from packet.com can be used which is billed hourly at a very reasonable rate.
 A bash script(packet.sh) is also provided to setup a bare metal Ubuntu 16.04 from Packet and provision the environment all in one step.

+### Caveats

+While the vSRX supports using virtio vNIC, the vQFX only support Intel based vNIC drivers which strip 802.1Q tags.
+All ports connected to vQFX must be access ports, trunking will not work.

 ### SSH

 Once the topology is spun up, you can access the VMs either via vagrant IE: `vagrant ssh {{box_name}}` or externally via the bare metal servers public IP since port-forwarding is configured.
 NetConf can also use the same forwarded port.